Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 Google revolutionized the way we consume and the way we do business — the way customers search for and find products and services, especially locally, has forever changed.

-That’s where Google My Business (a mash-up of Google Places and Google+) comes in.
+That’s where Google Business Profiles comes in.

 The platform is a complex series of algorithms that work hard to match your business with the customers that are searching for products or services like yours.

 The algorithm is constantly matching criteria, which we’ll discuss later, to help send your most qualified potential customers to your door.

 Ready to learn how Google Business Profiles work?

 Google Business Profiles are an online platform you can build within Google’s own ecosystem.
 In some ways, it’s similar to creating a Facebook page.
 Except it lives within Google search.